MicroEJ/Example-Standalone-Java-C-Interface/STM32F429IDISCO-SNI_SP_FreeRTOS-CM4_ARMCC-configuration/README.md

 # Overview

-This document describes how to create the **STM32F429IDISCO-SNI_SP_FreeRTOS-CM4_ARMCC** MicroEJ platform and how to integrate the code from the [ProducerConsumerUsingShieldedPlug](/ProducerConsumerUsingShieldedPlug) project into it.
+This document describes how to create the **STM32F429IDISCO-SNI_SP_FreeRTOS-CM4_ARMCC** MicroEJ platform and how to integrate the code from the [ProducerConsumerUsingShieldedPlug](/ProducerConsumerUsingShieldedPlug) and [ProducerConsumerUsingSNIAndImmortals](/ProducerConsumerUsingSNIAndImmortals) projects into it.

 The following steps will be taken :